mggg/gerrytools/user_guide/user/mgrp.md

 output path. `run()` returns the primary output path; `expected_files()` also reports metadata, tally, assignment, or optimizer-score sidecars produced by that runner.

-The detailed tutorials use placeholder paths such as `data/dual_graph.json`.
-Replace those paths and column names with the project's inputs.
-The configuration examples execute without Docker;
-the sampling calls are displayed but not executed.
-Run them locally once Docker and the input data are available.
+The detailed tutorials use the small `data/mgrp_7x7.json` graph and `data/mgrp_12x12.gpkg` map shipped with the documentation.
+Their sampling calls are displayed rather than executed during the documentation build, but can be copied into a notebook and run once Docker is available.
+Replace the tutorial paths and column names when moving to project data.

 ## Related